vittoriadelsignore/vittoriadelsignore/README.md

 - 🌱 I’m currently using Data Science with Python and R
 - 💞️ I’m looking to collaborate on Python Projects
 - 💻 I like the constant learning
+- 🌱 I'm from Venezuela.
-- 📫 I'm living in Argentina!
+- 📫 I'm living in Argentina.

 <br>